 DPR

-How we assess and report what students learn
+More detail on how we assess and report what students learn

 We have taken guidance from the ‘Final report of the Commission on Assessment without Levels’.
 We appreciate that ‘different forms of assessment may serve different purposes for different people and organisation’ and therefore adopted the following three broad overarching forms of assessment approaches:

-Formative Assessments in every lesson
+Formative assessments in every lesson

 These will be done in the following ways for all year groups: